qim-center/insegt3d/README.md

 ## Interactive U-Net

 A segmentation tool that utilizes the U-Net deep learning architecture to quickly and efficiently segment 3D volumetric images.
-It utilizes the Zarr storage format to enable the segmentation of extremely large images (tested with large scans over 250GB per volume).
+It utilizes the Zarr storage format to enable the segmentation of extremely large images.

 ### Installation: